Russ Johnson

-William Russell Johnson (born February 22, 1973) is a former Major League Baseball infielder.
+William Russell Johnson (born February 22, 1973) is an American former Major League Baseball infielder.
 He prepped at Denham Springs High School then went to Louisiana State University.
 He was drafted in the first round of the 1994 Major League Baseball Draft by the Houston Astros.
 In 1997, he was called up to the majors by the Astros, where he remained until 2000.
 His best season in Houston was 1999, when he hit .282 with four home runs and 33 RBI.

 Tampa Bay Devil Rays

 In the middle of the 2000 season, Johnson was traded to the Tampa Bay Devil Rays for reliever Marc Valdes.
 He moved around several times during the next few years.
 With minor leaguer Josh Pressley, he was supplied by the Devil Rays in 2002 to the New York Mets as a PTBNL in a deal for Rey Ordóñez.
 He spent 2003 and 2004 in the minor leagues with the Mets' and Cubs' Triple-A teams respectively.